pd76/pd76.github.io/content/posts/anotherpost.md

 I remember the day we first powered up those systems, watching the diagnostics scroll past on our screens, each green indicator a small victory against the hostile environment of this alien moon.
 Now, thirty-seven days into our deployment, those same systems have become a comforting background hum to our daily operations.

-The drilling stopped today.
+The drilling stopped today{{ sidenote(content="This text will appear as a sidenote in the margin.
+You can write multiple sentences here if needed.") }}.
 Not because of equipment failure or safety protocols, but because of music.
 The discovery has shaken our entire team to the core, challenging everything we thought we knew about this frozen world.
 Dr. Rodriguez first noticed it during his routine vibration analysis.
 The ice wasn't just creaking and shifting as we'd expected - it was resonating in patterns.
 Regular, repeating patterns that couldn't be explained by tidal forces or thermal stress.
 The frequencies formed harmonies that defied natural explanation.

 Here's what our acoustic analysis software initially reported: